arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 #### Parse NMEA GPS Sentences

-Previously we shown how to show the GPS data on the Serial Monitor, but it was not possible to evaluate those messages (NMEA sentences).
+Previously we shown how to show the GPS data in the Serial Monitor, but it was not possible to evaluate those messages (NMEA sentences).
 To do so you can use an **NMEA parser** that will convert the messages received from the GPS modem and it will parse and save them into variables, you can use the **107-Arduino-NMEA-Parser** library.
+This library can be found in the library manager inside the Arduino IDE.

 Open the example from the library at **Examples > 107-Arduino-NMEA-Parser > NMEA-Basic** and you need to add the following: